 Does NCMT offer scholarships?

 A limited number of program scholarships are available for qualified individuals.
-Please contact the office for additional information.
+Please contact Claudia for additional information.

 Do you take horse donations?